ereiskind/nolcat/docs/source/roadmap.rst

 * Save `nolcat.UploadCOUNTERReports` output as parquet in S3

-  * Update second class made from `nolcat.UploadCOUNTERReports` to take in a JSON made from a dataframe and end with saving a parquet file to S3 (confirm S3 file name can be created at saving and can include stats source ID and report creation timestamp)
+  * Update second class made from `nolcat.UploadCOUNTERReports` to take in a JSON made from a dataframe and end with saving a parquet file to S3, returning cloudpathlib.CloudPath file name/location
-  * Get list of all calls to second class made from `nolcat.UploadCOUNTERReports`
-  * Adjust above calls to not expect return values
   * Adjust function call chain diagram to correspond with above changes
   * Adjust tests and their relevant fixtures for changed calls to reflect changes
-  * Adjust function call chain diagram to correspond with above changes
+  * Adjust functions below to account for above changes, adjusting tests and function call chain diagram to correspond with changes

-  * Add check for saved parquet or error file after call to second class made from `nolcat.UploadCOUNTERReports`
+    * `nolcat.initialization.collect_AUCT_and_historical_COUNTER_data()` with `tests.test_bp_initialization.test_collect_AUCT_and_historical_COUNTER_data()`, `tests.test_bp_initialization.test_GET_request_for_collect_AUCT_and_historical_COUNTER_data()`
-  * List all functions in function call chains ending in a call to second class made from `nolcat.UploadCOUNTERReports`
+    * Other functions as determined by function calls to second class made from `nolcat.UploadCOUNTERReports`
-  * For all functions above, adjust to anticipate no return value if successful
-  * Adjust tests and function call chain diagram to correspond with above changes

-* Move other functions and classes to be determined to "nolcat/nolcat/nolcat_glue_job.py" (adjusting call chain diagram, creating child loggers, and adjusting caplog calls as needed)
+  * Confirm all tests still pass with working teardown

+* Determine if testing in Glue is needed, and if so, save parameters to use for tests to test files
+* Finish having errors raise exceptions instead of returning specifically designated strings
+* Figure out how to move a dataframe to a step function

+  * Data passed from flask to step functions must be in JSON format, but data types <class 'werkzeug.datastructures.file_storage.FileStorage'>, <class 'openpyxl.workbook.workbook.Workbook'>, <class 'openpyxl.worksheet._read_only.ReadOnlyWorksheet'>, and <class 'pandas.core.frame.DataFrame'> aren't JSON serializable, so files with tabular data must be converted to JSON to be passed to a step function and reverted to a dataframe once in a Glue job
+  * https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_json.html changes a dataframe into a JSON
+  * JSONs can be turned back into dataframes with https://pandas.pydata.org/docs/reference/api/pandas.read_json.html (does `FutureWarning: Passing literal json to 'read_json' is deprecated and will be removed in a future version.
+To read from a literal string, wrap it in a 'StringIO' object.` need to be addressed?) (https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_dict.html or https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_records.html can also be used, but `to_json()` output of string must be converted to dict with `json.loads()`)

 * Remove `nolcat.models.COUNTERData` class

   * Move sole class method to "nolcat/nolcat/nolcat_glue_job.py"